Configuration vs Customization – What’s the Difference and Why Does it Matter?

 - Configure: “To use tools in the application to meet specific requirements without the use of code.”

 The key here is that customization is, by definition, much more invasive to the core application because it requires programmers to modify a program or write a program to do something that the software does not currently do.
-Customizations can be fairly basic – writing a class file to meet a task – or very invasive – changing the core application.
+Software customizations can be fairly basic – writing a class file to meet a task – or very invasive – changing the core application.

 To put these definitions into practical terms, customization means more effort and more risk.
 This is because a programmer is working outside the application.
 Custom code tends to break in an upgrade.
 Configuration means less effort and less risk.
 This is because tools within the application are being used to make changes in a way that the application was expressly design to have changes made.
 Configuration is inherently better because it is working within the application.